Rakiura National Park – Guide for Backpackers

 The best way to make the most of your stay on Stewart Island is to take the multi-day walking tracks.
 The only way to see much of Stewart Island is on these tracks, as no roads reach this far into the national park.

 Rakiura Track (3 days loop)

-One of New Zealand’s Great Walks, the Rakiura Track, is a good insight to the landscape of Stewart Island without being too difficult.
-The walk is a 3 day circuit suitable to do all year round.
-Along the way you’ll discover beaches, forest and historical landmarks, such as Port William, Maori Beach and Paterson Inlet.
+One of New Zealand’s Great Walks, the Rakiura Track, is a good insight into the landscape of Stewart Island without being too difficult.
+The walk is a 3-day circuit suitable to do all year round.
+Along the way, you’ll discover beaches, forest and historical landmarks, such as Port William, Maori Beach and Paterson Inlet.
 To get to the Great Walk you need to walk 5km to get to Lee Bay.
-The entrance to national park is obvious from the chain sculpture.
+The entrance to the national park is obvious from the chain sculpture.